MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

       kubectl create -f mino-service.yaml
       ```

    1. Get the MinIO pod's external IP address by running the following command.
-You'll use this address to install Velero.
+You'll use that address to install Velero.

       ```shell
       kubectl get svc